Restaurants, wine bars and other fun places

 My first trips to Italy and France consisted of three bike trips and a volunteer trip in the Puglia region and consequently most of our meals were taken together.
 To say they were long and liquid would be a mild understatement.
 We had a few meals on our own but, again, several of us usually went out together so they were also long and liquid meals.

 When I started traveling with my sister, I realized that this is the norm rather than the exception.
 And I love it.
-I can’t tell you how much I hate how wait staff in American restaurants are constantly up in your face, asking “how is everything?”
+I can’t tell you how much I hate staff in American restaurants being constantly up in your face, asking “how is everything?”
 My assumption is that they try to annoy you enough so that you’ll leave and they can get another tip.

 It’s no surprise that Italy is the epicenter of the slow food movement.
 Kudos to them.

 And the other equally important aspect of dining in France and Italy is that you get actual food that’s locally grown and seasonal.
 What a surprise to find that greens actually have flavor.
 And to pick up a piece of fresh fruit from a local market and realize what it’s supposed to taste like?
 Amazing.
 Even simple dishes like a cheese plate with fresh pears is incredible.
 And as an aside we’ve had some wonderful meals at wineries which you can read about in my Vineyards and Enotecas post.
 I have included a couple of enotecas below for those readers who don’t want to wade through the entire post.